mikesoylu/mikesoylu.github.io/_posts/2019-01-22-how-to-land-a-cs-job.md

 ---
 layout: post
 title: How To Land A CS Job Fresh Out Of College
-teaser: Landing A CS Job
+teaser: about landing a CS job
 cta: My 3 tips for students »
 ---